 State tests are approaching quickly.
 It’s time to make sure your students have the test-taking strategies they need to succeed.
 We teach these strategies all year long, but this is a good time for a quick review.
-Here are the top test-taking strategies to teach your students.
+Keep reading to learn the top test-taking strategies to teach your students, and download my FREE Test Prep Toolkit that will walk you through 10 steps to prepare your students for the state tests.

 Top Test-Taking Strategies to Teach Your Students